cal-weng/Terminus-docs/docs/overview/introduction/bec.md

 This scenario reflects the current state of the Internet, where monopolistic enterprises exploit user data to solidify their dominance and secure substantial profits.

 The rights to privacy, free speech, and digital property of users are under significant threat.
 Challenging the prevailing monopolistic dominance requires a pivotal shift towards returning data ownership back to the individuals.
-This is Terminus's mission.
+This is Olares's mission.

 ## Where is the users' data stored?